 This course begins by explaining the difference and pros and cons of various volatility estimates, from trailing volatilities, to implied volatilities to local volatilities.
 It then looks at the benefits of purchasing deep out of the money options, and how a change in volatility impacts the value of these options.
 The next lesson delves deeper into the differences between implied and local volatilities.
-The course illustrates step-by-step, how volatility surfaces for local volatilities using Dupire’s formula may be built in EXCEL.
-Finally, the course derives forward implied volatilities using the methodology described by Taleb.
+A step-by-step guide on how to build surfaces for local volatilities for options on stock prices using Dupire’s formula in EXCEL is illustrated.
+Forward implied volatilities using the methodology described by Taleb are also derived.

 The course consists of: